oemof/tespy/doc/getting_started/tutorial_heat_pump.rst

 In order to simulate our heat pump we have to create an instance of the tespy.network class.
 The network is the main container of the model and will be required in all following sections.
 First, it is necessary to specify a list of the fluids used in the plant.
 In this example we will work with water (H\ :sub:`2`\O) and ammonia (NH\ :sub:`3`\).
 Water is used for the cold side of the heat exchanger, for the consumer and for the hot side of the environmental temperature.
 Ammonia is used as coolant within the heat pump circuit.
-Further it is possible to choose a unit system and a value range for mass flow, temperature, pressure and enthalpy.
 If you don’t specify the unit system, the variables are set to SI-Units.

 .. code-block:: python

     from tespy import nwk, con, cmp

     nw = nwk.network(fluids=['water' , 'NH3'],
-					 T_unit='C', p_unit='bar', h_unit='kJ / kg', m_unit='kg / s',
+					 T_unit='C', p_unit='bar', h_unit='kJ / kg', m_unit='kg / s')
-					 p_range=[0.1, 100], T_range=[1, 500], h_range=[10, 5000])

-We suggest using °C, bar and kJ/kg as units, and set the pressure range from 0.1 bar to 100 bar, temperature range from 1 °C to 500 °C, enthalpy range from 10 kJ/kg to 5000 kJ/kg .
+We will use °C, bar and kJ/kg as units.

 Modeling the heat pump: Consumer system
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^